St Ninian's Chapel, Braemar: Use as a private chapel

-Features
+Description

+Location

 St Ninian's Chapel is located in the grounds of the Mar Lodge Estate, a hunting lodge and former residence of the Duke and Duchess of Fife.
 The lodge and chapel are located in a rural setting, south of a steep hillside and close to the road through the valley.
 Open, flat parkland belonging to the estate stretches to the south with numerous trackways and paths.
 The chapel itself is built close to the Mar Lodge complex, within a large walled garden area separated from the surrounding parkland by an iron grille fence.

 Exterior

 St Ninian's Chapel is a small rectangular building in a neo-Romanesque style with a gabled porch on the south elevation.
 It was built using large, tooled red granite blocks with ashlar detailing stones.
 The dressed stone used for Mar Lodge and St Ninian's Chapel came from the Hill of Fare Banchory and the undressed stone from the quarry at the top of Chapel Brae, Braemar.
 The timber was from local Caledonian Pine.
 The roof has small red tiles with decorative red ridge tiles.

 The north side has three small round-arched windows, again with stained glass.
 The west gable has a single pointed-arch window with stained glass, while the east gable has a single, large round-arch window with stained glass with a cross finial on the apex of the roof above.

 The south side has two small round-arched windows, each with stained glass.
 The entrance porch is at the western end.
 It has a round-arched doorway with a simple hoodmould above.
 There is a double-leaf timber door with decorative iron hinges.
 There is a small cross finial on the apex.